 A Website That Works is a Website that Produces Prospects

-Let’s set aside the customer service portals and other elements targeted at existing customers.
-I’m not dismissing the importance of those things- but odds are…you’re here to learn how to land more prospects and conversions, so with that in mind- let’s break down the important components of your site into 4 categories:
+For the focus of this article, let’s set aside the customer service portals and other elements targeted at existing customers.
+I’m not dismissing the importance of those things as unimportant- but odds are…you’re here to learn how to land more prospects and conversions, so with that in mind- let’s break down the important components of your using your website as a lead generation tool.

 Design - Your Website's Curb Appeal